 As one of only a small number of self-invested Personal Retirement Bond providers in the Irish market, the distinct advantage of our PRB contract is the flexibility of investment options.
-The holder of an NRFM Self-Invested PRB is not tied to an age/risk related ‘lifestyle’ investment strategy or a strategy defined by trustees and previous employers.
-The PRB holder makes his or her own investment decisions and retain control of their retirement fund.
+The holder of an NRFM Self-Invested PRB is not tied to an age/risk-related ‘lifestyle’ investment strategy or a strategy defined by trustees and previous employers.
+The PRB holder makes his or her own investment decisions and retains control of their retirement fund.

-On retirement, the bond holder is entitled to the same options with their fund as they had under their previous employer’s pension scheme.
-It is usually permissible to retire from a PRB at age 50 years and onwards subject to Revenue rules.
+On retirement, the bondholder is entitled to the same options with their fund as they had under their previous employer’s pension scheme.
+It is usually permissible to retire from a PRB at the age of 50 years and onwards subject to Revenue rules.

-There is a limit on the maximum fund that can be built up on retirement.
+There is a limit on the maximum fund that can be built upon retirement.
 This is currently €2,000,000.
 This figure includes all of your pension funds, including the capital value of any retirement benefits drawn down since 7 December 2005.
-Where the relevant limit is exceeded, the excess of your pension fund at retirement will be liable to a once off Income Tax charge at the higher rate of tax.
+Where the relevant limit is exceeded, the excess of your pension fund at retirement will be liable to a once-off Income Tax charge at a higher rate of tax.